 Eastward movement of a strong MJO event would be seen as a diagonal line of violet (downward from left to right) in the OLR diagram, and a corresponding diagonal line of purple in the wind diagram.
 These diagonal lines would most likely fall between 60°E and 150°E and they would be repeated nearly every 1 to 2 months.

 Weekly Tropical Climate Note

 Wednesday 1 October is the beginning of the wet season in northern Australia.
 Recent rises in temperature and humidity across the tropical north indicate the weather is building up toward wetter conditions.
 Current climate conditions, including a recent El Niño-like pattern in the Pacific, suggest that the early wet season is likely to see average to below-average rainfall across Australia's Top End and Cape York.

 In general, the northern Australian monsoon sets in during the last week of December at Darwin.
 The earliest onset on record was late November while the latest onset was in early February.
 Typically, but not always, the monsoon onset occurs later than normal during El Niño years—this may be the case this year.

 Madden-Julian OscillationWith the commencement of the wet season, the Madden-Julian Oscillation (MJO) will again become a major influence of rainfall patterns across northern Australia and the tropical South Pacific Ocean.
 The MJO is currently weak or undiscernible, but is forecast to gain strength over the western Pacific Ocean later this week.

 See the Bureau's MJO Monitoring for more information on location and tracking of the MJO.

-See the Bureau of Meteorology's ENSO Wrap up for official El Niño information including computer model projections.
+See the Bureau of Meteorology's ENSO Wrap up for official El Niño information.

 ACKNOWLEDGEMENT: Interpolated OLR data provided by the NOAA/OAR/ESRL PSD, Boulder, Colorado, USA.